hoffmangroup/umap/README.rst

     python ubismap.py data/genome.fa data/chrsize.tsv data/TestGenomeMappability all.q $BOWTIEDIR/bowtie-build --kmer 8 12 -write_script test_run.sh
     sh test_run.sh

+**Important: Order of chromosomes in your genome FASTA must match order of chromosomes in your chromosome-size file.
+Chromosome-size file should not contain header (2 column file with chromosome name and length of the chromosome).**

 The scripts that are produced by **ubismap.py** assume that you are using a Sun Grid Engine computing cluster.
 You can use parameters of this script to adjust it to your own system.
 You may need to manually edit this file because many of the SGE settings are very different than other computing clusters.